-- 11. Welcomes programmes and policies implemented by some States of destination that promote the full respect of labour rights of migrants, regardless of their immigration status, as well as initiatives of States of origin to promote labour markets; - 12.
-Urges States to strengthen measures to protect the human rights of migrant workers in times of humanitarian crisis; - 13.
-Encourages countries of origin, transit and destination to seek technical assistance and/or collaborate with the Office of the United Nations High Commissioner for Human Rights to better promote and protect human rights of migrants; - 14.
-Requests the Special Rapporteur on the human rights of migrants to continue his efforts to promote and support the building of greater synergies between States to strengthen cooperation for the protection of migrant workers and their families; - 15.
+- 12. Urges all States to strengthen measures to protect the human rights of migrant workers in times of humanitarian crisis; - 13.
+Encourages countries of origin, transit and destination to seek technical assistance and/or to collaborate with the Office of the United Nations High Commissioner for Human Rights to better promote and protect the human rights of migrants; - 14.
+Requests the Special Rapporteur on the human rights of migrants to continue his efforts to promote and support the building of greater synergies between States to strengthen cooperation for the protection of the human rights of all migrant workers and their families; - 15.
 Also requests the Special Rapporteur to prepare a report on best practices of States to protect the human rights of all migrant workers.